Argentine identity card: History

 Before the introduction of the DNI in 1968, women had a Libreta cívica ("civic booklet"); men a Libreta de enrolamiento ("(military) enrollment booklet").
 For many years, the DNI was issued as a small green booklet (called libreta).
 In 2009, the DNI was revamped and digitalized; and booklets (now blue) were issued along with an identity card simultaneously.
 Since 2012, DNIs are issued only in card format.
 The new DNI card is required to obtain the new biometric Argentine passport.
 Foreigners can get it at “RadEx” system but "extranjero" (foreigner) is printed on the back side.
-Argentines can get a certificado de matrícula, which is only for citizens, in consulates.
+Argentines can get a libro de matrícula, which is only for citizens, in consulates.

 In 2020, the DNI card was restyled to show the new bicontinental official map of Argentina.

 On 20 July 2021, President Alberto Fernández signed a decree (Decreto 476/2021) mandating the RENAPER to allow a third gender option on all DNI cards and passports, marked as an "X".
 The measure applies to non-citizen permanent residents who possess Argentine identity cards as well.
 In compliance with the 2012 Gender Identity Law, this made Argentina the first country in South America to legally recognize non-binary gender on all official documentation, freely and upon the person's request.

+In April 2023, an important development occurred in Argentina with regards to the DNI.
+This development marked a significant step in the ongoing historical narrative surrounding the Falkland Islands (known as the Malvinas Islands in the Argentina) and the recognition of the contributions and sacrifices made by its veterans, putting a new 'seal' with the geographic map of it, with the legend "HEROE DE LAS ISLAS MALVINAS".
+This update was mandatory only for war veterans.

+As of December 2023, the Argentine National Registry of Persons (Renaper), operating under the Ministry of Interior, has introduced the new Biometric National Identity Document (DNI).
+This cutting-edge identification document stands out for its adherence to the highest international standards in terms of security, technology, and quality.
+It incorporates an electronic chip and a Data Matrix code, enabling electronic document validation, identity verification, digital functionalities, and enhanced security measures.

+Printed using laser technology on polycarbonate, the new document incorporates advanced physical security features to enhance visual verification and prevent counterfeiting.
+Polycarbonate, known for its durability, serves as the base material, providing increased resilience.